Alfred Benjamin: Biography

 By August 1942 Albert Benjamin was being held at a labour camp at Chanac in central southern France.
 That was the month in which he managed to escape.
-The escape appeared timely because during the later summer of 1942 German and Polish Jews still held in southern France were being separated from the other detainees and deported to concentration camps outside France where, a matters turned out, many were later killed.
+The escape appeared timely because during the later summer of 1942 German and Polish Jews still held in southern France were being separated from the other detainees and deported to concentration camps outside France where as it turned out, many were later killed.
 Following his own escape both Albert Benjamin and his wife (who had escaped from a different internment camp a few weeks earlier) headed separately towards Switzerland.
 Benjamin died in an accident in eastern France before reaching Switzerland.
 Much of the available information on his life and death has survived only because of his widow's later determination to ensure that their story should never be lost.